 According to the United States Environmental Protection Agency (EPA), “Asbestos is a mineral fiber that occurs in rock and soil.”

-The heat- and corrosion-resistant properties within asbestos make the substance very valuable for a whole slew of industries and products.
+The heat- and corrosion-resistant properties of asbestos make the substance very valuable for a whole slew of industries and products.

-Read on to learn more of the details you should know about asbestos.
+Read on to learn more of the details you should know about what is asbestos: